-Can You Really Get Sick From Raw Cookie Dough?
+Can You Really Get Sick from Eating Raw Cookie Dough?

 You know you're not supposed to eat the stuff, but it's hard to resist raw cookie dough.
-Here's why it's so dangerous.
+Here's the scoop on why it's so dangerous.

 It is a universal truth that only one thing that can rival a freshly baked cookie: the dough.
-We’re all guilty of working our way through the raw dough before the oven has finished preheating.
+We’re all guilty of nibbling raw dough before the oven has finished preheating.
 But the CDC has us re-thinking that, with its recent campaign to “Say No to Raw Dough!“

 What exactly gives raw cookie dough its bad reputation?

 One of the major concerns is raw eggs.
 Raw eggs can be contaminated with salmonella bacteria, and washing the outside won’t alleviate the risk.
 In fact, it could increase the risk by removing the protective coating around the egg and letting the bacteria enter the egg via the pores on the shell.
 And what can happen with salmonella?
-Nothing you want: fever, diarrhea, abdominal cramps and headache that can last 4 – 7 days.
+Nothing you want: fever, diarrhea, abdominal cramps and headache that can last four to seven days.
 Since most store-bought dough tends to be pasteurized, the risk for salmonella is greatly decreased, though the risk for foodborne illness isn’t.

-Pro Tip: You can buy special safe-to-eat cookie dough at the store.
-Check the results of our dough taste test before you shop.
+Editor’s tip: You can buy special safe-to-eat cookie dough at the store.
+Check the results of our edible dough taste test before you shop.